sass/sass/doc-src/SASS_REFERENCE.md

 ### `:expanded`

-Expanded is the typical human-made CSS style, with each attribute and rule taking up one line.
+Expanded is the typical human-made CSS style, with each property and rule taking up one line.
-Attributes are indented within the rules, but the rules aren't indented in any special way.
+Properties are indented within the rules, but the rules aren't indented in any special way.
 For example: